 Some previous works have certainly studied measures of association for singly-connected path diagrams, or for Gaussian random vectors in general.
 However, none of these works develop a factorization of the measure of association, as we do in this work.
 For singly-connected path diagrams, \citet{ChaudhuriandRichardson2003} and \citet{Chaudhuri2005} identify sufficient conditional independencies for ordering some squared partial correlation coefficients. \citet{Chaudhuri2014} extends these results to general Gaussian random vectors. \citet{ChaudhuriandTan2010} report similar general results for absolute values of partial regression coefficients.
 Finally, \citet{Ong2014} proves similar results for (signed) partial covariances, correlation coefficients and regression coefficients for singly-connected path diagrams and general Gaussian random vectors.
 In Section \ref{sec:Simpson}, we discuss further the work by Ong.
 Finally, it should be mentioned that \citet{Pearl2014} identifies three singly-connected path diagrams that cannot lead to Simpson's paradox.
-Our results are stronger, as they show that Simpson's paradox cannot occur in any singly-connected path diagram.
+Our results are stronger, as we show that Simpson's paradox cannot occur in any singly-connected path diagram.

 The rest of this work is structured as follows.
 Section \ref{sec:nocolliders} presents our factorization of partial covariances for singly-connected path diagrams with no colliders.
-Section \ref{sec:colliders} extends it to diagrams with colliders.
+Section \ref{sec:phenomena} demonstrates our factorization on some examples.
+Section \ref{sec:colliders} extends the factorization to diagrams with colliders.
 Section \ref{sec:Simpson} shows that our factorization implies that Simpson's paradox cannot occur in singly-connected path diagrams.
 Section \ref{sec:discussion} closes with some discussion.